Thomas Hoepker’s ’63 road trip, plus four other fantastic photobooks to get you inspired

 "Portrait of Half Dome, Yosemite National Park, CA, 2006"

 Bob Kolbrener’s photos of California owe a debt to Ansel Adam’s, and it shows.
 He first discovered Adams’ photos in 1968 by chance, then studied with the master, and eventually worked with him through the 1970s.
-Kolbrener shoots and processes photos in the “old-fashioned way,” with format cameras, using fiber-based paper and selenium toner, to create photos with a depth that is only available with film.
+Kolbrener shoots and processes photos in the “old-fashioned way,” with large format cameras, using fiber-based paper and selenium toner, to create photos with a depth that is only available with film.
 This book contains a selection of 60 of Kolbrener’s favorite photos of the wild landscapes of California.
 Stunning photos of landscapes and plants, the mountains, the desert, and the ocean highlight the beauty of California.

-This video shows Kolbrener with one of his students in the field, and in the .
+This video shows Kolbrener with one of his students in the field, and in the darkroom.
 “What I want to try to show people in my photography is something that they don’t already know.
-You have to find out some way to […] make a photograph that is more than just something that exists.”
+You have to find out some way to […] make a photograph that is more than something that exists.”

 Ralph Gibson, The Black Trilogy – 198 pages, softcover (University of Texas Press)